dtgm/chocolatey-packages/README.md

 Using GTK Runtime as an example, the following lists a sample usage of variables between the programs and files involved:

 * Program | Ketarin | {appname} = Application Name = gtk-runtime

-> Note This is a user configurable variable
+> Note this is a user configurable variable

 * Folder = C:\path\to\chocolatey-packages\automatic\gtk-runtime
 * File | nuspec = C:\path\to\chocolatey-packages\automatic\gtk-runtime\gtk-runtime.nuspec

-Note: If Program, Folder, and File are not equivalent, a package will not be automatically produced.
+> Note: If Program, Folder, and File are not equivalent, a package will not be automatically produced.

 Pushed to https://chocolatey.org/packages/gtk-runtime